Akashsahoo/geocode/README.md.txt

 Assessment of Keri Studio
 # For running this project
 # you should install  urllib
+# run this program
+# run the command like
+>python geocode.py surat
-# run this program and enter any location you can easily get lat and lng
+# out would give lat and lng